 AHF: Which three adjectives would you use to describe the benefits provided by the ASAP program to other disabled individuals?

 BM: Camaraderie from being with your peers, wellness from leading an active lifestyle, and pride from accomplishment.

 AHF: What final thoughts would you like to share?

 BM: By sharing my journey, I hope that others will see and understand that with the right attitude all is possible.
 There will be hardships and it will not be easy, but it will be worth every minute of the independence you experience.
 One thing I have learned in my journey is that the only barriers I face in this life are the ones I place on myself.

 Today, Brian is not only an active ASAP participant and advocate, but he is also an example of courage for others facing their disabilities with a sense of defiance and a desire to find new beauty in a changed life.
 Brian has been recognized nationally as an advocate for the disabled, receiving accolades from his alma maters, St. John Vianney High School and Villanova University.
 He was also awarded the Father William Atkinson Humanitarian Award for his work with the disabled in the community and was the honored guest at the NC Spinal Cord Injury Association banquet.
 When he is not representing a cause, he is training and maintaining his healthy lifestyle.
 Brian completed the NYC Marathon in a handcycle – twenty years from the date he first ran it – and stays active with quad rugby, hand cycling, and water skiing.

 Cycle to the Sea will take place from April 25-27, 2019.
 Cyclists will travel from Charlotte, NC to North Myrtle Beach, SC in a three-day ride to benefit Carolinas Rehabilitation and the Adaptive Sports and Adventures Program.
-Sign up today to ride alongside Brian and Team Freak at CycletotheSea.org.
+To learn more about Brian’s team, Team Freak, click here.